-Potatoes are cut into small slices, then drizzled with garlic butter sauce.
-It gives an amazing crunch to these Hasselback Potatoes!
+These hasselback potatoes are cut into small slices, then drizzled with garlic butter sauce.
+It gives an amazing crunch to this tasty side dish!

 Today I have a really special treat for you.
 My final guest blogger this week is none other than Stephanie Manley of CopyKat Recipes.
 I know right.
 She’s completely amazing and I feel blessed to have her here.

 I met Stephanie last year at Eat Write Retreat.
 We sat together one afternoon during sessions, and we did a grilled pizza challenge together as a team with some other bloggers.
 I was so in awe I don’t think I said more than two sentences that day.
 Stephanie rocked the grill and made our team a kick ass pizza.

 We met up again this year at the Food and Wine Conference.
 We got to chatting all things pinterest and facebook, and ended up heading to the lounge for drinks with some other bloggers.
 I had an absolute blast and even came out of my shell.
 Hard to imagine I’m shy in real life.
 I don’t think most people expect that.

 When I got home from the conference I was telling a non-blogging friend of mine about the conference.
 I started to tell her I met this amazing lady named Stephanie of Copykat Recipes, I barely got the name out and my friend went crazy.
 Apparently she’s a huge fan of Stephanie’s, and was in awe I met her.